impromptu1583/BWMulticastRelay/Design.md

    - sends _individual_ unicast messages to all "subscribed" clients using their laye3 IP address instead of an ethernet broadcast
    - clients who are hosting games will respond with their map announcements
 2. the server listens for announcements, and relays any it receives to all users on the network

-Animation of communication flow:
+   - server would need to manually craft UDP packet using the host's IP address as the "from" address in the UDP header Animation of communication flow:

 ![Animation of server communication flow](servercomm.gif)